|DCC conversion and Lighting update of the

 |Programming the CVs:

-Using the DCC controller (mine is a Bachmann Dynamis) the CV values were programmed into the decoder.
+Using the DCC controller (mine is a Bachmann Dynamis) the decoder CV values are programmed.
+(The details can be found in the ESU LokPilot V4 English Manual available from the ESU website.)

 |Testing the Lights: